buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/make-buildpack-configurable.md

 Congratulations!
 You've created your first configurable Cloud Native Buildpack that uses detection, image layers, and caching to create a runnable OCI image.

-## Going further

-Now that you've finished your buildpack, how about extending it?
-Try:

-- Caching the downloaded Ruby version

 ---

 <a href="/docs/buildpack-author-guide/create-buildpack/packaging" class="button bg-pink">Next Step</a>